cvp-bias-detection-healthcare/cvp-bias-detection-healthcare.github.io/README.md

 to reviewers. </br>

 #### Bias Detection and Mitigation Tool for Clinical Decision Making
-Our AI tool (Reference Arcxhitecture diagram above) aims to increase awareness of potential bias and facilitate stakeholder engagement and oversight by producing an automatically generated Measure Report on several measures like demographic parity and equalized opportunity.
-Instead of using predefined protected and reference classes, we analyze across entire demographic or protected features.
+Our AI tool (Reference Architecture diagram above) aims to increase awareness of potential bias and facilitate stakeholder engagement and oversight by producing an automatically generated Measure Report on several measures like demographic parity and equalized opportunity.
+Instead of using predefined protected and reference classes, we analyze across entire **demographic or protected features**.
 We believe that the groups being discriminated against can change over time, and we do not want to introduce any bias by only examining certain classes.
 By examining all groups, we are able to track these changes and assess holistic disparity.
 The report dives deep into each protected feature (e.g., race, age, gender) to show where bias is detected.
 This allows a knowledgeable reviewer, well-informed on the topic, to quickly spot where the bias is and decide